Flinders Park, South Australia

 Flinders Park is a western suburb of Adelaide, South Australia.
 It is located in the City of Charles Sturt.

 History

 The suburb is named after explorer Matthew Flinders, with many of its streets bearing the names of famous explorers.

 Geography

-Flinders Park is bound by Grange Road to the north, the River Torrens to the south, Findon Rd to the west and Holbrooks Rd to the east.
+Flinders Park is bound by Grange Road to the north, the River Torrens to the south, Findon Rd to the west and Torres Ave and its extension southwards to the River Torrens, on the east.

 Demographics

 The 2021 Census by the Australian Bureau of Statistics counted 5,489 persons in Flinders Park on census night.
 Of these, 50.1% were male and 49.9% were female.

 The majority of residents (70.9%) are of Australian birth, with other common census responses being India (4.2%), Italy (3.4%), England (2.1%), Greece (1.9%), and China (1.0%).
 Additionally, people of Aboriginal and/or Torres Strait Islander descent made up 0.9% of the suburb.

 In terms of religious affiliation, 31.4% attributed themselves to being irreligious, 27.9% of residents attributed themselves to being Catholic, 10.5% attributed themselves to be Eastern Orthodox, and 4.7% attributed themselves to being Anglican.
 At the 2016 Census, 94.4% of the residents were employed within Flinders Park, with the remaining 5.6% being unemployed.